-Antibes is my absolute favourite town on the French Riviera.
-The beaches here do not disappoint.
-I should know as I have been visiting them for over 20 years!
-Whether you are looking for shallow, sandy waters, secluded coves, craggy cliffs or chic beach clubs, Antibes has it all.
+Antibes is my absolute favourite town on the French Riviera, and the beaches here never disappoint.
+I should know — I’ve been visiting them regularly for over 20 years.
+Whether you’re looking for shallow sandy waters, secluded coves, dramatic rocky stretches, or chic beach clubs, Antibes offers an impressive variety for every kind of beach day.

 My Top 5 Beaches in Antibes